-LSC is a severely pruritic chronic disorder characterised by 1 or more lichenised plaques.
-Most common sites of involvement are the scalp, nape of neck, extensor aspects of extremities and anogenital regions.
+LSC is a severely pruritic chronic disorder characterized by 1 or more lichenised plaques.
+The most common sites of involvement are the scalp, nape of the neck, extensor aspects of extremities, and anogenital regions.

 LSC is induced by rubbing and scratching the body secondary to itch.
 Environmental factors like heat, sweat, irritation may also aggravate the condition.
 Patients with emotional lability or tension are more prone to develop this condition.

-Treatment is aimed at interrupting the itch scratch cycle.
+Treatment is aimed at interrupting the itch-scratch cycle.
 Systemic causes of itch should be identified and addressed.
-Potent topical steroids are generally prescribed to control itch.
-Anti histaminics like hydroxyzine or levocetrizine can also be given.
+Potent topical steroids are generally prescribed to control the itch.
+Antihistaminic like hydroxyzine or levocetirizine can also be given.
 Capsaicin, calcipotriol, cryotherapy have been used in the treatment of prurigo nodularis.
-PUVA therapy has also known to show some benefit.
+PUVA therapy has also known to show some benefits.

 In case you have a concern or query regarding skincare consult doctor online, you can always consult the best dermatologist online & get the answers to your questions.